Measuring Unruh radiation from accelerated electrons: Introduction

 \section{Introduction}

 An era of accelerated expansion or `inflation' soon after the Big Bang is invoked to address several fundamental issues of the Friedmann-Lema\^{i}tre cosmology, viz. the horizon and flatness problems \cite{Baumann:2022mni}.
 Whereas these problems are not well-posed (as they require unjustifiable extrapolation back to $t=0$), it is widely accepted that the generation of a nearly scale-invariant spectrum of scalar density perturbations during inflation is crucial for seeding the growth of the observed large-scale structure in the Universe.
 The underlying physical mechanism is gravitationally driven particle production through quantum processes \cite{Parker:1968mv,Parker:1969qf,Parker:2012at}, which elegantly brings together general relativity and quantum field theory.
-The challenge of physically modelling such processes is however formidable.
-We consider whether it may be possible to \emph{experimentally} explore gravitational particle production using ultra-high intensity lasers, thus furthering our theoretical understanding of the very early Universe.
+The challenge of physically modelling such processes is however formidable, and here we consider whether it may be possible to \emph{experimentally} explore gravitational particle production using ultra-high intensity lasers.

 It is well known that particle-production phenomena can occur in a curved or dynamic spacetime \cite{Birrell:1982q,Fulling:1989nb,Parker:2009uva}.
 Famously, thermal radiation arises from particle production near the event horizon of a black hole, an effect known as Hawking radiation \cite{Hawking:1974rv,Hawking:1975vcx}.
 It had been noted earlier that particle production also occurs due to the varying gravitational field in an expanding Universe \cite{1939Phy.....6..899S,Parker:1968mv,Parker:1969qf,Parker:2012at}.
 (Although Schr\"odinger \cite{1939Phy.....6..899S} had remarked on this `alarming phenomenon' even earlier, his argument was not correct in detail \cite{Parker:1972vb}.)
 Of particular interest is the inflationary epoch in the early Universe when the Hubble expansion rate was very high and spacetime was very curved and dynamic.
 Understanding particle production during inflation should help to embed it in a physical framework \cite{Lyth:1998xn} and also elucidate non-thermal production of supermassive dark matter in the early universe \cite{Chung:1998zb}.